muddykat-tech/Gold-Guild-Patch/readme.md

 # Gold Guild Patch

-A compatibility patch that addresses UI rendering issues in *Europa 1400: Gold* when running on versions of Windows newer than Windows XP.
+A compatibility patch for *Europa 1400: Gold* that fixes UI rendering issues on modern versions of Windows (Vista and newer).

 ## Overview

-This patch resolves graphical and layout problems caused by changes in how modern versions of Windows handle rendering surfaces.

-Specifically, the game creates image surfaces using `IDirect3DDevice8::CreateImageSurface` from `d3d8.dll`.
-On Windows XP, when a surface is requested with non-power-of-two dimensions, the system automatically pads it to the next valid power of two.
-On later versions of Windows, this behavior is no longer guaranteed, leading to truncated textures and broken UI rendering.
+The game creates image surfaces using `IDirect3DDevice8::CreateImageSurface`.
+Correct behavior depends on surface dimensions being padded to the next power of two.
+If this padding does not occur, textures may appear truncated, causing broken UI elements.

-This patch restores compatibility by ensuring surfaces are correctly padded to match the game's expectations.
+The logic responsible for this padding depends on a conditional check located at addresses `0x00477152` and `0x00477153`.
+On modern systems, this check fails, causing the game to skip the padding logic.

+This patch modifies the behavior so that surface dimensions are always padded as expected, restoring correct UI rendering.

+## Compatibility

+- **Supported**: GOG version (`Europa1400Gold_TL.exe`)
+- **Not Supported**: Steam version (compiled differently; patch incompatible)

 ## Installation

-1. Download the `patch.asi` file.
+1. Download `patch.asi`.
-2. Copy `patch.asi` into the **root directory** of your *Europa 1400: Gold* installation.
+2. Place `patch.asi` in the **root directory** of your *Europa 1400: Gold* installation.
-3. **Important:** This patch targets `Europa1400Gold_TL.exe`.
+3. Launch the game using `Europa1400Gold_TL.exe`.
-   Make sure you launch the game using this executable, it will **not** work with `Europa1400Gold.exe`.

-## Technical Notes
+## Technical Details

-For those interested in the technical details, below are some function addresses identified using Ghidra that may be useful for further reverse engineering or mod development:

-### Relevant Function Addresses

-- `0053B1B0`: Initialization function for the `choosecharacter_talent` menu.
+> GOG version specific

+For modders and reverse engineers, the following function addresses (identified via Ghidra) are relevant:

+- `0x0053B1B0` — Initializes `choosecharacter_talent` menu
-- `00470820`: Loads a menu from compressed asset data.
+- `0x00470820` — Loads menu from compressed assets
-- `00470B8B`: Sets the alpha transparency of menu backgrounds (default is ~0.75).
+- `0x00470B8B` — Sets menu background alpha (~0.75 default)
-- `0046E940`: Manages the positioning of GUI elements relative to their parent elements.
+- `0x0046E940` — Positions GUI elements
-- `004699C0`: Changes the sprite/image for small UI elements (e.g., scroll arrows, question marks in save slots).
+- `0x004699C0` — Sets small UI sprites (e.g., scroll arrows)
-- `0041A380`: Creates the draw surface by calling `Direct3DCreate8` from `d3d8.dll`.
+- `0x0041A380` — Calls `Direct3DCreate8` from `d3d8.dll`
-- `004705FB`: Called when setting the resolution; should correspond to a call to `IDirect3DDevice8::CreateTexture`.
+- `0x004705FB` — Triggered during resolution set; leads to `CreateTexture`
+- `0x00477152` / `0x00477153` — Conditional check controlling padding logic for surface dimensions